CED With Irinotecan Liposome Injection Using Real Time Imaging in Children With DIPG

 - Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements.

-- Patients with inability to return for follow-up visits or obtain follow-up studies required to assess toxicity to therapy.
+- Patients who are unable to return for follow-up visits or obtain follow-up studies required to assess toxicity to therapy.
+Telemedicine visits are acceptable.

 Please contact me about this study